justindav1s/fuse-amq-prometheus-on-openshift/README.md

 # Fuse and AMQ6

 ## Repository Contents
-   * [bin/amq6](bin/amq6) : scripts to build an active-active-active AMQ6 broker mesh based on a custom image, with the following characteristics :
+   * [bin/amq6](bin/amq6) : scripts to build and deploy an active-active-active AMQ6 broker mesh based on a custom image, with the following characteristics :
       * Postgresql JDBC driver on board
       * Prometheus Node Exporter for Broker JMX metrics
       * Broker configuration mounted as a secrets volume

+   * [bin/fuse](bin/fuse) : scripts to build and deploy two toy Fuse Spring-boot microservices that produce and consume messages to and from the AMQ6 mesh

 # Supported Configs